Ernest-Low/pet-pal-server/README.txt

 Not a requirement for the project but I wanted to make one

 Stack / Dependencies:
-NodeJS, Typescript, Prisma, Express, argon2, joi, jsonwebtoken, cors, body-parser, dot-env
+NodeJS, Typescript, Prisma, Express, argon2, joi, jsonwebtoken, cors, body-parser, dot-env, cloudinary
+DB: PostgreSQL on RDS AWS

 JWT Stored in localstorage, not sure how to work out CORS with hosting websites + cookies Did not add a refresh token, default timeout 1h